 Frequently Asked Questions - ILP

-Youth between the ages of 16 and 21 who are currently in an out-of-home placement or who were in an out-of-home placement sometime after their 16th birthday are eligible for ILP services.
+Youth between the ages of 16 and 21 who are currently in an out-of-home placement or who were in an out-of-home placement sometime after their 16th birthday are eligible for Independent Living Program (ILP) services.

 What services are available?

 ILP offers a full range of services designed to assist and support emancipating foster youth in their transition to independent living.
 Services include weekly life skills classes, employment and educational support, health care, housing search assistance, social events celebrating students’ successes, and after care support for emancipated youth.

 Youth can receive ILP / in care services up to their 21st birthday.
 Youth can receive after care services up to the age of 24 years old for a total cumulative of two years.
 Youth can receive Transitional Housing Program Plus (THP+) Housing Services up to the age of 24 years old for a total cumulative of two years.